 2023-06-30 18:00:40

-According to documents about the visionOS for developers, there is a limitation when it comes to “fully immersive experiences”.
+According to documents regarding the visionOS for developers, there is a limitation when it comes to “fully immersive experiences”.
 The system has a 1.5 meter limit from the initial position of the user’s head.
 That is, when using some feature or interface in virtual reality, it only works if you move less than that distance in any direction.

 If the person, however, moves 1.5m or more, visionOS automatically interrupts the immersive experience and displays, on the Vision Pro screens, the environment in front of the user.
 According to the company’s guidance, the reason for the limitation is to prevent accidents and/or collisions of the user when moving while using the headset in VR.